+170.242.
+Keep raising the quality of public health in the country, as a permanent priority (Bahrain, Turkey);

 170.243.
-Keep raising the quality of public health in the country, as a permanent priority (Bahrain, Turkey);
+Maintain the quality of public health of the country as a priority (Djibouti);

 170.244.
-Maintain the quality of public health of the country as a priority (Djibouti);
+Continue to improve its health system and training for health personnel (Ghana);

 170.245.
-Continue to improve its health system and training for health personnel (Ghana);
+Step up efforts to guarantee the right of health of its citizens (Indonesia);

 170.246.
-Step up efforts to guarantee the right of health of its citizens (Indonesia);
+Continue improving the Mother and Child Care Program (Myanmar);

 170.247.
-Continue improving the Mother and Child Care Program (Myanmar);
+Continue developing the Help Line services to prevent drug use and for sex education (Dominican Republic);

 170.248.
-Continue developing the Help Line services to prevent drug use and sex education (Dominican Republic);
+Keep the systematic and coordinated work with the "National Commission for Drug Control and Prevention" and continue developing the "Help Line" services for the prevention of drug use and for sexual education with a gender perspective (El Salvador);

 170.249.
-Keep the systematic and coordinated work with the 'National Commission for Drug Control and Prevention' and continue developing the 'Help Line' services for the prevention of drug use and sexual education with a gender perspective (El Salvador);
+Strengthen the prevention of HIV/AIDS, sexual and reproductive health and sexual diversity (Dominican Republic);

 170.250.
-Strengthen the prevention of HIV/AIDS, sexual and reproductive health and sexual diversity (Dominican Republic);
+Continue to promote awareness campaigns on the question of HIV/AIDS and the rights of people who suffer from it (Mauritania);

 170.251.
-Continue to promote awareness campaigns on the question of HIV/AIDS and the rights of people who suffer from it (Mauritania);
+Continue ensuring, through the Vaccination Program, the immunization coverage of the Cuban population (United Republic of Tanzania);

 170.252.
-Continue ensuring, through the Vaccination Program, the immunization coverage of the Cuban population (Tanzania);
+Continue to improve progressively maternal and child health programs to ensure systematic and continuous control over their situation across the country (Algeria);

 170.253.
-Continue to improve progressively maternal and child health programs to ensure systematic and continuous control over their situation across the country (Algeria);
+Continue attaching its priority towards care for the elderly in order to ensure the quality of life of this group of the population (Brunei Darussalam, Togo);

 170.254.
-Continue attaching its priority towards care for the elderly in order to ensure the quality of life of this group of the population (Brunei Darussalam, Togo);
+Implement and develop programs related to health and social welfare for the elderly, especially those aimed at further expanding the availability of medicines and to improve elderly health monitoring (Ukraine);

 170.255.
-Implement and develop programs related to health and social welfare for the elderly, especially those aimed at further expanding the availability of medicines and to improve elderly health monitoring (Ukraine);
+Continue giving special priority to the elderly care within the Cuban society to ensure the quality of life of this group of the population (United Republic of Tanzania);

 170.256.
-Continue giving special priority to the elderly care within the Cuban society to ensure the quality of life of this group of the population (Tanzania);
+Consolidate programs to benefit and protect the elderly (Bolivia (Plurinational Republic of));

 170.257.
-Consolidate programs to benefit and protect the elderly (Bolivia (Plurinational Republic of));
+Adopt new measures to deal with the growing aging of the population (Djibouti);

 170.258.
-Adopt new measures to deal with the growing aging of the population (Djibouti);
+Implement and develop social assistance programmes for the elderly (El Salvador);

 170.259.
-Implement and develop social assistance programmes for the elderly (El Salvador);
+Continue guaranteeing the access to cultural values in all its manifestations (Nicaragua);

 170.260.
-Continue guaranteeing the access to cultural values in all its manifestations (Nicaragua);
+Continue to protect traditional culture and artistic heritage (China);

 170.261.
-Continue to protect traditional culture and artistic heritage (China);
+Continue efforts to defend the identity, cultural heritage preservation, promotion of creativity, artistic and literary production and art appreciation (Egypt);

 170.262.
-Continue efforts to defend the identity, cultural heritage preservation, promotion of creativity, artistic and literary production and art appreciation (Egypt);
+Protect and promote cultural rights in order to ensure access for all Cubans to cultural values in all its manifestations (Kyrgyzstan);

 170.263.
-Protect and promote cultural rights in order to ensure access for all Cubans to cultural values in all its manifestations (Kyrgyzstan);
+Continue to ensure universal access to quality education for all and to maintain if not improve its healthcare system to the continued benefit of its people (Singapore);

 170.264.
-Continue to ensure universal access to quality education for all and to maintain if not improve its healthcare system to the continued benefit of its people (Singapore);
+Continue developing its policies to ensure the best quality in the sphere of education (South Africa);

 170.265.
-Continue developing its policies to ensure the best quality in the sphere of education (South Africa);
+Continue its work to achieve the highest quality at all levels of education (Syrian Arab Republic);

 170.266.
-Continue its work to achieve the highest quality at all levels of education (Syrian Arab Republic);
+Continue prioritizing the promotion of the right to education for all (Belarus);

 170.267.
-Continue prioritizing the promotion of the right to education for all (Belarus);
+Continue promoting the respect for human rights, welfare and development of its people through education (Pakistan);

 170.268.
-Continue promoting the respect for human rights, welfare and development of its people through education (Pakistan);
+Pursue the policies that give priority to the promotion of the right to education for all (Burundi);

 170.269.
-Pursue the policies that give priority to the promotion of the right to education for all (Burundi 1);
+Continue the endeavours that have been made to keep all persons informed and aware of the possibility of gaining access to educational and cultural institutions (Saudi Arabia);

 170.270.
-Continue the endeavours that have been made to keep all persons informed and aware of the possibility of gaining access to educational and cultural institutions (Saudi Arabia);
+Pursue policies that give priority to the promotion of the right to education for all (Mauritania);

 170.271.
-Pursue policies that give priority to the promotion of the right to education for all (Mauritania);

-170.272.
 Continue its efforts in human rights education (Philippines);